nikitadevendran/IETE/README.md

+# IETE Website Design

-Website for a design contest hosted by IETE Chennai along with DSIR created using HTML,CSS,JavaScript and SCSS.
+Website for a design contest hosted by IETE Chennai along with DSIR created using HTML, CSS, JavaScript, and SCSS.

 The website is accessible at : https://iete-chen.netlify.app/